rkiman/wdwarfdate/README.md

     results[i,:] = results_i
 ```

-*wdwarfdate* allow you to select which models you want to use for the white dwarfs: the initial-final mass relation, DA or DB, and the parameter for the isochrone.
+*wdwarfdate* allows you to select which models you want to use for the white dwarfs: the initial-final mass relation, DA or DB, and the parameter for the isochrone.
-This run will save three files per star a folder call results:
+This run will save three files per star in a folder called results:

 1. teff_19250_logg_8.16_feh_p0.00_vvcrit_0.0_DA_Cummings_2018_MIST_corner_plot.png which contains the corner plot for the three variables the code samples: main sequence age, cooling age and delta m.